Basic Queries¶

 Named Queries¶

-Name your queries for clarity:
+Name queries for clarity:

 Field Selection¶

-Select the specific properties you want returned:
+Select the specific properties to return:

 Type-to-Label Mapping¶